thoughtbot/weechat-slacklog/README.md

 ## Known bugs

-- The script prints the history into the buffer before Weechat's own backlog function runs.
-This causes the last 20 lines to be repeated as buffer backlog.
 - The body has escaped HTML entities.
 - Any "@-mentions" in the body appear as User IDs.